Oh, the Places You'll Go!: Early attempts

-In the early 1990s, producers Ben Myron & Roland Joffé at Lightmotive and TriStar Pictures were to produce a film adaptation of the book with Seuss penning the screenplay.
-The Seuss screenplay was later rewritten by Richard LaGravenese and Barry Berman, but the adaptation never came to fruition.
+In the early 1990s, producers Ben Myron and Roland Joffé at Lightmotive and TriStar Pictures were to produce a film adaptation of the book with Seuss penning the screenplay.
+The Seuss screenplay was later rewritten by Richard LaGravenese and Barry Berman, but the adaptation was never filmed.

 Development

-A musical animated film adaptation of the book along with The Cat in the Hat and a spin-off Thing One and Thing Two were announced to be in development as part of a shared universe from Warner Bros.
+A musical fantasy animated film adaptation of the book along with The Cat in the Hat and a spin-off Thing One and Thing Two were announced to be in development as part of a shared universe from Warner Bros.
 Pictures Animation, with J. J. Abrams producing the film along with his production company Bad Robot Productions.
 In November 2021, Jon M. Chu was attached to direct the film.
 In June 2024, Jill Culton was attached to co-direct the film alongside Chu.
 It was also announced that Benj Pasek and Justin Paul would write the songs, while Rob Lieber would write the script.
 In January 2025, the film would be revealed to be scheduled for release on March 17, 2028.
 On July 15, 2025, Ariana Grande and Josh Gad were the first to join the cast.